Most Rev. Ronald P. Fabbro, CSB, Bishop of London

 Bishop Fabbro was a member of the Theology Committee of the Canadian Religious Conference (National), and served on the Administrative Council of the Canadian Religious Conference (Ontario).

-He has also served as a member for several CCCB Commissions and Committees, the Episcopal Commission for Liturgy, the Catholic Organization for Life and Family (COLF), and continues to be an active member on the Canadian Council of Churches Governing Board.
+He has also served as a member for several CCCB Commissions and Committees, the Episcopal Commission for Liturgy, the Catholic Organization for Life and Family (COLF), and is Co-Vice-President of the Executive Committee of the Canadian Council of Churches (CCC).